 - D. Assessment: In addition to course assessment activities associated with instruction, academic employees have an obligation to participate in program or discipline-related assessment activities occurring within their departments as a part of the instructional workload. - E. Workload Exceptions: The normal full-time teaching load at Lower Columbia College is 15 credits/credit equivalents per quarter with the following exceptions: - a.
-ECED/BAS-TE (For faculty teaching more than fifty-percent practicum courses) 12 \Implementation of the 50% formula and language may be modified through contract maintenance by mutual agreement. - a.
+ECED/BAS-TE (For faculty teaching more than fifty-percent practicum courses) 12 Implementation of the 50% formula and language may be modified through contract maintenance by mutual agreement. - a.
 NURS 12

-Signed this 21st day of June

-\, 2023 at Longview, Washington.

-FOR THE DISTRICT: Kendra Sprague Signature: Kendra Sprague

-Signature: Kendra Sprague Kristen Finnel
+Signed this 21st day of June , 2023 at Longview, Washington.
+FOR THE DISTRICT: Kendra Sprague for the LCCFAHE: Mark Gaither Signature: Kendra Sprague Knisten Finnel Signature: Mark Gaither Signature: Kristen Finnel Signature: Alex Brehm

-Signature: Kristen Finnel

-FOR THE LCCFAHE: Mark Gaither

-Signature: Mark Gaither

-Signature: Alex Brehm
+MEMORANDUM of UNDERSTANDING BETWEEN COMMUNITY COLLEGE DISTRICT 13 AND LOWER COLUMBIA COLLEGE FACULTY ASSOCIATION OF HIGHER EDUCATION (LCCFAHE)

+LOWER COLUMBIA COLLEGE FACULTY ASSOCIATION OF HIGHER EDUCATION (LCCFAHE)